santshvm/QuizWebApp/README.md

 Working on this project...

-Currently it looks something like this with a basic home page layout
+Currently it looks something like this with a basic home page layout created using html and css flexbox